There are no “secrets” to getting wealthy overnight. But there are proven systems to get rich—and they take time.

 Other things that might count in your favor are competitors offering you a better deal, you having a rocking credit score, or your provider making a lot of money off the products you have with it.

-I jokingly tell people I was born to negotiate thanks to my heritage, and I share the fruit of those skills in my negotiation scripts.
+I jokingly tell people I was born to negotiate thanks to my heritage, and I share the fruit of those skills in my guide on how to lower your monthly bills.
 All you have to do is clear your throat, pick up the phone, and earn those extra dollars.

 Something you need to know about the rich is that they always have more than one source of income.
 Whether it’s passive income streams through investments, dividends or rental incomes, or returns on real estate, they hardly ever rely on just a salary.